aws/aws-lambda-nodejs-runtime-interface-client/README.md

 * to run integration tests: `make test-integ`
 * to run smoke tests: `make test-smoke`

+### Raising a PR
+When modifying dependencies (`package.json`), make sure to:
+1. Run `npm install` to generate an updated `package-lock.json`
+2. Commit both `package.json` and `package-lock.json` together

+We require package-lock.json to be checked in to ensure consistent installations across development environments.

 ### Troubleshooting

 While running integration tests, you might encounter the Docker Hub rate limit error with the following body: